-July 23, 2014Hailed as a "national hero," Dr. Sheik Umar Khan has treated more than 100 Ebola patients in Sierra Leone.
-Now the 39-year-old is fighting for his life in an isolation ward.
+July 30, 2014Hailed as a "national hero," Dr. Sheik Umar Khan had treated more than 100 Ebola patients before catching the virus himself last week.

 July 30, 2014One study suggests middle-aged adults with a history of problem drinking may be twice as likely to develop serious memory issues as the years wear on.

 July 30, 2014Deputy Prime Minister Bülent Arınç was expounding on what an ideal chaste woman should be.
 Women around the world reacted by taking pictures of themselves laughing.

 July 30, 2014The Fed announced modest cuts in its bond-buying program and noted that inflation is becoming an issue.
 But with room to grow in the labor market, the bank is not ready to raise interest rates.